 Learning time management contributes to the maturity of a student, as students at a boarding school needs to manage their academics, co-curricular, and personal schedules.
 This is part of the growth in independence that many experience during their time at a boarding school.

 Transitioning into a boarding school can be tough, and sacrifices will be made.
 Whether it is missing a sibling’s birthday or another family function, being away at a boarding school does mean that there’s the potential for missing out on important events.
-However, I have learned that both parents and students feel that the sacrifices are worth it in the end.
-And most have said that the distance helps strengthen and appreciate their relationship with their family back at home.
+These are the necessary choices that boys at a boarding school will face.
+However, this is also practice for the “real world” beyond high school, when boys will have to make choices.
+Most of our students report that the distance helps strengthen and appreciate their relationship with their family back at home.

-One of the things I have noticed, in both parents and students, is that being supportive of each other help make the transition to boarding school easier.
+For both parents and students, being supportive of each other help make the transition to boarding school easier.
 Parents, believe it or not, will also go through a kind of homesickness, just like their child might.
 The child might also call home after a bad day and wonder if they made the right decision.
 But the families that support each other and the decision to try boarding school for at least a year seem to be more successful.
 Understanding that both parties will be making sacrifices and supporting each other is key.
+At the end, many of our students find that this challenging period empowered them to roll with the punches of life and are better prepared for living away from home at college.

 Is boarding school the right fit for you and your child?
-Here at SLS, we can’t make that decision for you, but I will say that you should visit the school, read the promotional material, speak to families of current students, and get informed!
+Here at St. Lawrence Seminary, we can’t make that decision for you.
+Our best advice is to research and speak with those who have gone through the process.
+Visit the school, read the promotional material, speak to families of current students and get informed!
 The decision is tough, but it can have a great impact on your child as well as the rest of the family.

 So don’t be afraid to find the best fit for you and your child even if that means looking at a school that is out of the ordinary.